satya19977/restapi/README.md

 ### Why this Project?
-#### This project is an attempt to understand what it takes to create an application such as a simple REST-API from local to production according to best practices gathered from different sources
+#### This project is an imitation of the the milestones achieved during my internship

 The projects is broken down into 10 Milestones each of which contains Learning Outcomes,Problem Statement, Expectations and Materials Required